On This Day In History: Battle of Tsushima Was Fought – On May 27, 1905

-This was naval history's only significant sea battle fought by modern steel battleship fleets, the first naval battle, in which wireless telegraphy (radio) played a critically important role, it has been characterized as the "dying echo of the old era – for the last time in the history of naval warfare ships of the line of a beaten fleet surrendered on the high seas."
+It was naval history's only significant sea battle fought by modern steel battleship fleets, the first naval battle in which wireless telegraphy (radio) played a critically important role.
+It has been characterized as the "dying echo of the old era – for the last time in naval warfare, ships of the line of a beaten fleet surrendered on the high seas."

 Both sides participating in the battle had early wireless telegraphy.
-The Russians were using German sets; however, they had difficulties in using and maintain them.
-The Japanese, on the other hand, used their own equipment, and it was their advantage.
+The Russians were using German sets; however, they had difficulties operating and maintaining them.
+On the other hand, the Japanese used their equipment, which was their advantage.

 Several decades later, historian Edmund Morris agreed with this opinion.
 The destruction of the Russian navy caused a bitter reaction from the Russian public, which induced a peace treaty in September 1905 without any further battles.